Hungry Happenings

 Making 8 of these mini lasagna snowmen is only slightly more work than making a large pan of lasagna, but they are so darn cute that they are so worth a little extra effort.

-Instead of layering the noodles in a pan like you normally would, you wrap a strip of noodle around the inside of a ramekin then layer in small rounds of noodles and add your favorite lasagna fillings.
+Instead of layering the noodles in a pan like you normally would, you wrap a noodle sheet around the inside of a ramekin then layer in small rounds of noodles and add your favorite lasagna fillings.

 That's the beauty of a recipe like this.
 If you have a kid who wants chicken and another who likes veggies, you can personalize each mini lasagna to keep everyone happy.